-When you work in the creative industries, an online portfolio is an essential tool for promoting your work to potential clients or employers.
 You’ll want to make sure you show off your best work and present yourself as professionally as possible.
-This can take a lot of time and effort to perfect, but it’s well worth the investment.
+It can take a lot of time and effort to perfect, but it’s well worth the investment.

 So how do you build a web-based portfolio that will lead to success?
-Creative Boom has teamed up with website-building tool Squarespace to provide six easy steps to help you get there…
+Creative Boom has teamed up with the website-building tool Squarespace to provide six easy steps to help you get there.

 Next, you’ll want to make it instantly clear to your visitor what your portfolio is about.
 Think about whether it sufficiently answers the following questions that clients will ask:

-With the above in mind, make sure your portfolio is easy to navigate and that clear goals are in place for each section.
-Keep the navigation simple and stick to the tried and tested formula of content, including: Home, About, Latest Work, News (or Blog), Contact.
+With the above in mind, make sure your portfolio is easy to navigate with definite goals in each section.
+Keep the navigation simple and stick to the tried and tested formula of content, including Home, About, Latest Work, News (or Blog), Contact.

 Take a step back and be ruthless about what you present in your online portfolio.
 You know the old saying ‘You’re only as good as your last piece of work’?
 Well, that applies here.
 Get a second opinion, if you’re not sure which projects to include.

-And if you’re showing off different projects, it’s definitely a good idea to categorise and label your work.
-This allows visitors to easily find relevant projects that relate to the services they’re looking for.
+And if you’re showing off different projects, it’s a good idea to categorise and label your work.
+It allows visitors to easily find relevant projects that relate to the services they’re looking for.

-One final point… an online portfolio should be a living and breathing entity.
+One final point.
+An online portfolio should be a living and breathing entity.
 It should move with the times and include any new work wherever possible.
-Keep your portfolio fresh and interesting by constantly updating it and telling potential clients what you’ve recently been up to.
+Keep your portfolio fresh and exciting by continually updating it and telling potential clients what you’ve recently been up to.

 A great project won't have the same impact if you’re not displaying it in the best possible light.
-Bite the bullet and take some time to create high quality images that really show off your work.
-You know the kind of images we mean… For website designs, you’ll want to mock up a professional photo of an iPad or iMac in an appealing setting.
+Bite the bullet and take some time to create high-quality images that show off your work.
+You know the kind of images we mean.
+For website designs, you’ll want to mock up a professional photo of an iPad or iMac in an appealing setting.
 If it’s a brand identity project, you’ll also want to display all the materials in situ.

 Next step is to provide some context to your work.
 Add detailed descriptions to each project and include things like the client brief and the process you went through to come to a successful outcome.
 You might also want to add any benefits that your client enjoyed as a result of your hard work.
 Don’t forget to include a link to any relevant websites.

 When drafting this copy, don’t try and be clever by using flowery language and fluffy expressions.
 You’ll only confuse your audience.
-Keep it simple and conversational yet factual.
+Keep it conversational and straightforward yet factual.
 Avoid too many adjectives and write as though you’re talking to a friend, describing clearly who you are, what you do, where you do it, why you do it and how you do it.
 Be humble yet confident in your abilities.
-Be approachable not pretentious.
+Be approachable, not pretentious.
 Read back your final bio to a friend and get their honest opinion.

 Don’t forget to demonstrate all-round experience, rather than just pointing out your creative skills.
-Yes, you’re good at graphic design but you’re also an excellent communicator, can meet deadlines and offer solid consultancy services, helping brands to successfully reach their customers.
+Yes, you’re good at graphic design, but you’re also an excellent communicator, can meet deadlines and offer dependable consultancy services, helping brands to reach their customers successfully.

 Have you won any awards lately?
-Been involved in any interesting collaborative projects?
-Got accreditations or qualifications that add further credibility?
+Have you been involved in any exciting collaborative projects?
+Have you any accreditations or qualifications that add further credibility?
 Had a fantastic testimonial from a happy client?
 Put them on your portfolio.
 Be proud to showcase your achievements.

 That’s because when people visit your portfolio and are looking to hire you, they’ll be looking for ‘proof’ that you can deliver what you promise.
 They’ll want reassurance that you won’t let them down.
 Make sure your portfolio is swimming in credibility to convince visitors to pick up the phone and call you.